astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 of success - that cooperation is better than war for ensuring human survival.
-She penetrates to the heart of the forest, learning of the ancient humans' plan to reboot the Earth at the cost of the lives of those now on the planet.
+She penetrates to the heart of the forest, learning of the ancient humans' plan to reboot the Earth at the cost of the lives of those now on the planet. ^[[Nausicaä of the Valley of the Wind](http://tvtropes.org/pmwiki/pmwiki.php/Manga/NausicaaOfTheValleyOfTheWind)]

 Faced with the choice of allowing ancient humanity to return to the planet of their birth, or saving the lives of those now living there,